ajeddin/portfolio/_posts/2023-14-01-HackHealth.md

 pin: true

 ---
 Welcome to my project, HackHealth.
-A website that tracks patients prescription, allow them to add/delete prescription, make appointments with doctors with selected time slot.
+A website that tracks patients prescriptions, allows them to add/delete prescriptions, make appointments with doctors at selected time slots.

 <iframe
     width="850"